 Fleas are one of the most common parasites that cats can get, so prevention can take some work—but it is essential to your cat’s health.
 The best way to deal with an outbreak of fleas is to consult a veterinarian who can help you make a plan for managing the parasites and getting rid of them.
 But if you’re reading this before your kitty got fleas, or you’ve recently fought back an infestation and would like to prevent another, here are the most important facts to know about flea prevention for cats.

 - It’s getting easier and easier to prevent fleas in felines.
 Products like dips, powders, sprays, and shampoos have been all but replaced by newer, more effective spot-on products (applied topically, meaning to your pet’s skin) and oral treatments (taken as a pill or with food).
 Administering these products throughout the year can prevent fleas altogether.
+Products like Cheristin spot-on solution for cats needs to be applied once a month and they are pretty effective in preventing fleas.

 - Never use a dog product on a cat.
 Flea-prevention products formulated for dogs can be deadly to cats.
 Cats can have very different sensitivities and adverse reactions to components of products that are safe for dogs.
+Pick a product like Bravecto topical for cats and always check the dosage information.

 - Grooming is key.
 Getting in the good habit of combing your pet on a regular basis can help remove fleas and assess your cat’s flea situation.